What to Consider Before You Hire in Field Service

 - Before you hire, do you have the funds for a new employee?

-- Can you clearly define your new employee’s day to day before you hire them?
+- Can you clearly define your new employee’s day-to-day before you hire them?

 There are a lot of reasons you might be thinking about hiring.
 Maybe a member of your team recently left, or you’re feeling overwhelmed with your workload, or maybe you have ambitious goals to scale and you need more people onboard to do it.